 Spanish is a romance language that has its roots in vulgar Latin, a dialect spoken by the Roman working class around 1700 years ago.

-Of course, there’s nothing wrong with having a foreign accent.
+Of course, there’s nothing wrong with having a Spanish accent.

-But if you find your accent gets in the way of your daily life, you may want to consider Spanish accent modification treatment in order to be better understood in your new home country.
+But if you find your accent gets in the way of your daily life, you may want to consider Spanish accent modification treatment in order to be better understood by the people around you.

 Let’s talk about accent modification treatment, and what it can do for you.

 What Is Spanish Accent Modification?

 Because Spanish and English and have different roots, the accent you gain from being a native speaker of either will be quite a bit different.

 Spanish speakers can learn English relatively easily compared to, say, Mandarin.

 But the accent can create problems in being understood.